 - The Department of Education will begin tracking your progress towards IDR forgiveness on studentaid.gov.

-- Extended forbearances will now be counted towards forgiveness under a “one-time adjustment” to borrowers’ accounts.
+- Extended forbearances will now be counted towards forgiveness under a “one-time adjustment” to borrowers’ accounts beginning in 2023.

 Tax-Free Student Loan Forgiveness